UCLOrengoGroup/cath-tools/docs/tools/cath-resolve-hits.md

                                                  (<val> may be negative to prefer shorter; 0 leaves scores unaffected) --high-scores-preference <val> (=0)            Prefer higher scores to degree <val>
                                                  (<val> may be negative to reduce preference for higher scores; 0 leaves scores unaffected)
-  --apply-cath-rules                             Apply rules specific to CATH-Gene3D during the parsing and processing --naive-greedy                                 Use a naive, greedy approach to resolving (not recommended except for comparison)
+  --apply-cath-rules                             [DEPRECATED] Apply rules specific to CATH-Gene3D during the parsing and processing
+  --naive-greedy                                 Use a naive, greedy approach to resolving (not recommended except for comparison)

 Hit filtering: